Skip to content

 • Managed Matching: Toptal’s staff handle screening and shortlisting, saving client time.

-• Flexible Billing: Supports hourly or fixed pricing.
+• Flexible Billing: Supports hourly, part-time, or full-time engagements.

 • Risk-Free Trial: Two-week test engagement gives confidence before committing.

-• Busy Talent: Top developers may have limited availability.
+• Busy Talent: Top developers may have limited availability or expect 20+ hrs/week.

 Best For